sftcd/openssl/esnistuff/echo.md

 and 47 padding octets are added.
 I haven't done anything new with padding the server's response messages.

-There is no compression in this code.
+There is no compression of the inner or outer CH in this code.

 On the server side, the action kicks off inside ``tls_parse_ctos_encch()`` which decrypts the ENCCH, makes calls to parse the inner CH and then overwrites